6 min read

 The Career Framework and the learning pathways within it are available now.
 If you are building a team, advising on a security programme, or mapping your own next move, both are worth your time.
 For a broader view of where to build your skills, our Cybersecurity Skills Roadmap maps the path from zero to job-ready.

 I have seen first-hand organisations that invest in understanding threats consistently outperform those that invest in tools alone.
 The government is now building that understanding at a national scale.
 CyberDesserts exists for the same reason.
-The gap between knowing and doing is where most security programmes fail, and closing it is what resilience is actually built on.
+The gap between knowing and doing is where most security programmes fail, and closing it is what resilience is built on.

 Next Steps: How to Use These Resources Today